joelparkerhenderson/responsibility-assignment-matrix/README.md

 ## Responsible

-All the roles/persons who do the work to achieve the task.
+Each role/person who does the work to achieve the task.

 Typically there is ongoing constant communication.

 ## Accountable

-The one role/person who is the ultimate authority in charge of the task, such as approving its completion, correctness, commitments, etc.
+One role/person who is the ultimate authority in charge of the task, such as approving its completion, correctness, commitments, etc.

 Typically there is ongoing communication, especially upon milestones, deliverables, changes, etc.

 ## Consultable

-Any roles/persons whose opinions are sought, such as subject matter experts, support services staff, legal counsel, etc.
+Any role/person whoe opinions are sought, such as subject matter experts, support services staff, legal counsel, etc.

 Typically there is two-way communication, such as when specific help is needed.

 ## Informable

-Any roles/persons who are kept up-to-date on progress.
+Any role/person who is to be kept up-to-date on progress.

 Typically there is one-way communication, such as when the task reaches a milestone.

 ## Omittable

-Any other roles/persons who are out of scope or out of the loop, yet may be related tangentially and are worthwhile to have in the matrix
+Any role/person who is otherwise out of scope, out of the loop, yet are worthwhile to have in the matrix.

-Typically there is no communiation, unless something changes to bring the roles/persons in scope and in the loop.
+Typically there is no communiation, unless something changes to bring the role/person in scope and in the loop.

 # Alternatives